github/libprojfs/docs/build-install.md

 The basic build process at this point is the typical Autoconf and [Make][make] one, except that you will need to ensure that the `configure` script finds your installation or build of the modified `libfuse.so` from the previous step.
+If your custom libfuse library is not installed in a system location, you may want to use the `CPPFLAGS` and `LDFLAGS` environment variables to ensure it is found by `configure`, for instance:
 ```
+CPPFLAGS=-I/path/to/libfuse \
+LDFLAGS='-L/path/to/libfuse -Wl,-R/path/to/libfuse' \
 ./configure && \
 make && \
 make test